• Skip to primary navigation

 What You’ll Need to Make It

-• Ultra-Pasteurized Whole Milk – Look for labels like “ultra-pasteurized” or “UHT.”
-This type of milk has already been heated high enough that you can skip boiling.
+• Ultra-Pasteurized Whole Milk - Look for labels like "ultra-pasteurized" or "UHT."
+This type of milk has already been heated high enough that you can skip boiling, and full-fat (about 3.25% milkfat) gives creamier yogurt.

 • Plain Yogurt with Live Cultures - This is your starter.
 Use store-bought yogurt that says "live active cultures" or a spoonful from a previous homemade batch.

-• Optional Add-Ins (after fermentation): Honey, fruit purée, vanilla, maple syrup, chia seeds.
+• Optional Add-Ins (after fermentation): Honey, fruit purée, vanilla, maple syrup, chia seeds - or read candy corn ingredients explained for a look at a classic sweet.

 You'll also need an Instant Pot with a yogurt setting and clean containers for storing once it's set.